Reduce Rendering Times in Premiere Pro

 Tip #2: Turn On GPU Acceleration

 One of the most important factors that affect the speed of rendering is undoubtedly the speed of your computer.
-However, some adjustments you can make without changing your computer may increase your rendering speed.
+However, there are adjustments you can make without upgrading your computer that may increase your rendering speed.

 Accordingly, to increase your rendering speed make sure that GPU Acceleration is turned on.